 The style at the two Coffeeberry’s in Sandnes and Stavanger are somewhat different, but they are united by the red cartoonish logo with white typing.
 The Sandnes department is more about pastel colors, simple lamps, patterned pillows and usually a lot of funny reindeer toys laying around everywhere.
 The Stavanger store has copper lamps, deep red walls, old sofas and vintage pillows.
 The mood is different, but the coffee is equally good.

 Coffeeberry doesn’t have a roastery of their own yet, but they get their own house brand through a cooperation with the Ålesund based roastery Jacu.
-I had the pleasure of getting one of the best hand brewed V60 coffees I’ve tasted from their barista Kevin, who has actually worked for Thomas and Hanne since the good old Benk days!
-If you find yourself in Western Norway in need of a quick fix or a chill place to hang out with a double latte, Coffeeberry is your lifesaver.
+I had the pleasure of getting one of the best hand-brewed V60 coffees I’ve tasted from their barista Kevin, who has actually worked for Thomas and Hanne since the good old Benk days!
+If you find yourself in Rogaland in need of a quick fix or a chill place to hang out with a double latte, Coffeeberry is your lifesaver.